Child Rebel Soldier

-Child Rebel Soldier, shortened CRS, is an alternative hip-hop side project of American rapper Lupe Fiasco.
+Child Rebel Soldier (shortened as CRS) is a hip-hop side project of American rapper Lupe Fiasco.
 The project was originally a supergroup composed of Lupe (child), Kanye West (rebel), and Pharrell Williams (soldier).
 Formed in 2007, the trio released two collaborative singles prior to their original disbandment in 2013.

 In 2024, Lupe expressed plans to revive the group as a solo side project, where he would strictly rap over Radiohead samples.
 He released what would be the first Child Rebel Soldier song in almost fourteen years, "Shrink!" on August 14, 2024, via his YouTube channel, sampling the Radiohead song "Optimistic".

 History

 Original inception

 Child Rebel Soldier was conceived alongside the song "Us Placers", which appears on Kanye West's Can't Tell Me Nothing (2007) mixtape, released just prior to his third studio album Graduation (2007).
 Lupe Fiasco produced the song in an attempt to construct a mashup mixtape containing hip hop remakes of rock singer Thom Yorke's solo album The Eraser, coupled with a few Radiohead songs.
 He originally wanted Kanye West and English rapper The Streets (Mike Skinner) to appear on the mixtape's first song "Us Placers", but Skinner failed to respond while West sent the song over to Pharrell Williams after laying down a verse.
 After finishing the collaboration, the trio decided to form a group, deemed by Pharrell as "Child Rebel Soldier".
 Their first song, "Us Placers", was listed at number 43 on Rolling Stones list of the 100 Best Songs of 2007.

 In a 2007 interview with Billboard, Fiasco elaborated that the three had hopes to find time to construct a full-length studio album, saying, "Now [our labels are] working it out.
 Whoever is going to pay is going to pay a whole hell of a lot.
 Everybody is excited, [but] 'Us Placers' is the only record we have".

 On January 29, 2008, it was announced on Kanye West's blog that the three artists would be touring later in the year together.
 The Glow in the Dark Tour, as it was called, consisted of Kanye West, Rihanna, Lupe Fiasco and Pharrell's funk rock band N.E.R.D.

 According to a Lupe Fiasco interview with sohh.com, there were plans for a CRS album in 2010.
 He said the trio of CRS would have three different elements to it: an album, music videos, and a third element he failed to elaborate on (speculation that what he was referring to at this point was the then unannounced "Glow in the Dark" Tour).